 Chasing Rarities in Sarasota

-Based on reports from the SRQ Bird Alerts, we started our day at Siesta Key Beach, looking for a Wilson’s Phalarope at Stop Number 5, which is known for its tidal pools and shorebirds.
+Based on reports from the SRQ Bird Alerts, we started our day at Siesta Key Beach.
+We looked for a Wilson’s Phalarope at Stop Number 5, which is known for its tidal pools and shorebirds.
 We were in luck, spotting the Wilson’s as well as two Snowy Plovers.
 Another birder reported a second phalarope, possibly a Red-necked Phalarope, but without our camera battery, we couldn’t confirm it.

 Following another lead from SRQ Bird Alerts, we headed to St. Armands Circle in search of “Dot,” a local celebrity Tropical Kingbird.
 According to Stu Wilson, “Dot produced 4, 3, and 2 Tropical Kingbird x Gray Kingbird hybrid fledglings in 2013, 2014, and 2015, respectively (it’s possible she was present before 2013 but went unnoticed).
 Dot is famous for producing the first confirmed cases of Tropical Kingbird nesting east of the Mississippi River.
 We located her near the Columbia Restaurant, alongside a Gray Kingbird.